ThabetIbrahim/hubstaff_tutorial/README.md

 $value_type['stop_time'] = 'datetime';
 $value_type['offset'] = 'input';
 ```
-Then creating the form like mentioned before, then call the screenshots function using the following
+And create the form like mentioned before, after that we gonna call the screenshots function using the following
 ```php
 if($_SERVER['REQUEST_METHOD'] == "POST")
 {